mikhail-dvorkin/showme/README.md

 # To make own visualizer

-In showme.framwork.ShowMe change template() to yourClassName().

-In showme.visualizers rename template to yourClassName and write your code there.
+Write your code in showme.visualizers.Viz.

 Run build.cmd/sh.